 In order to record attempted credits (including for purposes of determining satisfactory academic progress), a grade of W, WP or WF is recorded when a student withdraws from a culinary/pastry laboratory course or a course with an experiential education component, or is withdrawn due to excessive absences from a registered course after its add/drop period has ended.
 A W is a punitive and failing grade issued at the instructor's discretion, and is entered permanently into the term and cumulative grade point averages.
 In order to qualify for a WP, the student must have an estimated grade of 60 or higher at the time of withdrawal.
-This grade is not entered into the term and cumulative grade point averages.
-If the estimated grade is below 60, the student will be issued a WF, which is entered into the term and cumulative grade point averages as a failing grade until successful completion of the course at a later date.
+This grade is not entered into the term and cumulative grade point averages as a failing grade until successful completion of the course at a later date.